Jesus College, Cambridge: History

 When founded in 1496, the college consisted of buildings taken over from the Nunnery of St Mary and St Radegund, which was founded at the beginning of the 12th century.
 The chapel is the oldest university building in Cambridge still in use and predates the foundation of the college by 350 years; it also predates the university by half a century.

 The Benedictine Convent, upon dissolution, included the chapel and the cloister attached to it; the nuns' refectory, which became the college hall; and the former lodging of the prioress, which became the Master's Lodge.
 This set of buildings remains the core of the college to this day and this accounts for its distinctly monastic architectural style, which sets it apart from other Cambridge colleges.
 A library was soon added, and the chapel was considerably modified and reduced in scale by Alcock.
 At its foundation, the college had a master, six fellows and six scholars.

 Academic profile

 Jesus College admits undergraduate and graduate students to all subjects at the university though typically accepts a larger number of students for engineering, medicine, law, natural sciences, mathematics, economics, history, languages, and human, social and political sciences.
 The college offers a wide range of scholarships.

 The college consistently performs well in the informal Tompkins Table, which ranks Cambridge colleges by undergraduate results.
-Along with students from Trinity, King's, Christ's and St John's, students of the college have been members of the Cambridge Apostles.
+Along with students from Trinity, King's, Christ's and St John's Colleges, students of the college have been members of the Cambridge Apostles.